 If you are considering purchasing a vehicle in the State of California, you have the right to receive a vehicle free from mechanical issues, safety problems or that will break down immediately as you drive it off of the car lot.
-Learning more about your legal rights can help ensure that you remain protected as a consumer in California.
+Learning more about your legal rights, including Lemon Law, can help ensure that you remain protected as a consumer in California.
 The following article will provide information regarding the different ways that a car dealer may attempt to fraudulently manipulate a consumer.

 California Lemon Laws are specific and attempt to protect consumers purchasing vehicles throughout the state.
 One of the ways that an auto dealership may attempt to defraud a consumer is through lemon laundering.
 Lemon laundering is when a dealership purchases a known “lemon” car (a car that has defects, mechanical issues, or safety hazards) and then resells it to an unknowing and unsuspecting consumer.

 There are unfortunately other types of auto dealer fraud that can create financial harm as well as pose a danger to a consumer purchasing a vehicle.
 Some of the other types of auto dealer fraud include the following:

 - Inflating a Vehicle’s Price.
 An auto dealer has an “invoice” which is the amount that the auto dealer is charged for the vehicle by the direct manufacturer of the vehicle.
 In some cases, an auto dealer will make fraudulent inflations to the invoice price, which also increases the bottom line price they will charge a consumer.